zephyrproject-rtos/zephyr/doc/kernel_v2/threads/scheduling.rst

 that delays its processing for a specified time period *without* relinquishing the CPU to another ready thread.

-A busy wait is typically used when the required delay is too short to warrant having the scheduler context switch to another thread and then back again.
+A busy wait is typically used instead of thread sleeping when the required delay is too short to warrant having the scheduler context switch from the current thread to another thread and then back again.

 Suggested Uses
 **************